Empowering diversity

 Help others study and change their lives.
 Visit MyAIU Pledge.
 Learn how to have a better financial control.
 Visit MyAIU Money.

-Starter kit.
+Mawu kit.

 Say what?

-BACHELOR’S DEGREE in Theology
+BACHELOR’S DEGREE in Mortuary Science

-SCHOOL OF SOCIAL AND HUMAN STUDIES
+SCHOOL OF SCIENCE AND ENGINEERING

 Important: